abhinav4848/Obsidian-Medicine/copd- acute exacerbation.md

 If NIV fails or is C/I (Respiratory arrest, high aspiration risk, impaired mental status): Invasive ventilation
 	E.g: pH < 7.26, pCO2 still rising despite NIV

+# Hospital Admission
+Admission is recommended if any of the following criteria are met
+- severe breathlessness
+- acute confusion or impaired consciousness
+- cyanosis
+- oxygen saturation less than 90% on pulse oximetry.
+- social reasons e.g. inability to cope at home (or living alone)
+- significant comorbidity (such as cardiac disease or insulin-dependent diabetes)

+## Oxygen therapy
+Before ABG:
+- COPD patients are at risk of hypercapnia (CO2 Narcosis- depressed consciousness)
+- 24% - 28% Oxygen (not 100%) using "venturi face mask"
+- Aim initial O2 saturation between 88-92% if no ABG.
+After ABG:
+- Adjust target range to 94 - 98% if the pCO2 is normal